 In fact, your baby can try any of the foods you eat at the family dinner table, aside from honey (can pose a bacterial infection risk – wait until 12 months of age).

 After six months of age, in addition to breastmilk and or formula, babies need iron rich sources of food, as their own iron stores need topping up.

 This is especially the case if your baby had immediate cord clamping at birth.
-It’s estimated that around one third of a baby’s blood volume is in the placenta – cutting the cord too soon means this blood (and the iron stores contained in it) isn’t received by your baby.
+It’s estimated around one third of a baby’s blood volume is in the placenta.
+Cutting the cord too soon means this blood (and the iron stores contained in it) isn’t received by your baby.
 Find out more about the importance of delaying cord clamping.